EMPAT94/empat94.github.io/_gs/Chapter 31 - Best of both worlds.md

 Then he ambled around the table and sat down in front of me.
 The rest took their seats as well.
 He held up his palm at the crystal and whispered something too low for me to hear, and the Runes on the crystal shined with a whitish-blue glow.

 "Place your hand on the sphere."
-He spoke in a bored tone.
+He spoke, boredom coming off in waves from his tone.

 I looked at the glowing crystal.
 I sort of knew what it was, but couldn't help myself.
 "What is this crystal?"

 It was Fredrick who answered.
 "It's a Status Sphere.
 It shows your Status Window.
 Every Noble worth their salt has access to one.
 Even commoners get to access it when they come of age.
 To think the hero has never even seen it -"

 "Enough banter, Fredrick.
 Do not waste time."
 The Archmage admonished Fredrick.
-Perhaps it was angled at me as well?
+'Perhaps it was angled at me as well?'

 'But why do they need an artifact to check their Status Windows.
 Do they not have Spells for it?'
 I stashed the mystery for another time.
 Apparently, the guy had a tight schedule.
 Without hesitation, I placed my hand on the crystal and a small window became visible above just my hand after a second.